NewsLocal News

 TULSA, Okla. — A measure to reduce stolen shopping carts has mixed reactions, especially from those who try to help the homeless community.

-Jesus Trejo Perez, or Don Jesus as he's known by colleagues, heads produce sales at Supermercados Las Americas' biggest location, on East Admiral.
+Jesus Trejo Perez, or Don Jesus as colleagues know him, heads produce sales at Supermercados Las Americas' biggest location, on East Admiral.
+The grocery store also touches I-244, where numerous homeless encampments are found with shopping carts.

 "In three months, we've gotten about 150 new shopping carts," Perez said.
 "They're expensive.
 But during these spans, we find carts stolen time after time after time."